-One of a kind, the Standard High Line caters for those who want a thoroughly unique experience – and a stay you will never forget!
+One of a kind, the Standard High Line caters to those who want a thoroughly unique experience – and a stay you will never forget!

-The flagship North America hotel of this global brand, the Peninsula New York offers high-end period rooms with modern amenities and old-world service.
+The flagship North America hotel of this global brand which originated in Hong Kong, the Peninsula New York, offers high-end period rooms with modern amenities and old-world service.

-There is a whole host of amenities including a fabulous full-salon, one of the best spas in NYC, roof-top bar and terrace, a pool, gourmet restaurant and 24-hour concierge guaranteeing your stay in NYC will go without a hitch.
+There is a whole host of amenities, including a fabulous full-salon, one of the best spas in NYC, a rooftop bar and terrace, a pool, a gourmet restaurant, and 24-hour concierge guaranteeing your stay in NYC will go without a hitch.
 The Peninsula New York is one of the best midtown Manhattan hotels and one in which you will not soon forget!